The Miyaoka-Yau inequality and uniformisation of canonical models: Introduction

-We refer to Section~\ref{ssec:defnVar} for a discussion of ball quotients and canonical models.
 We expect that Theorem~\ref{thm:BQ} holds without the additional assumption that $X$ be terminal.
 In fact, we prove a result slightly stronger than Theorem~\ref{thm:BQ}, which applies to varieties with klt singularities that are smooth in codimension two, cf.~Theorem~\ref{thm:more_general_uniformisation} as well as Theorem and Definition \ref{thm:ball-quotient-II} below.
-We emphasise that Theorem~\ref{thm:BQ} applies to all minimal models of \emph{smooth} varieties of general type, which is the case most relevant for applications.
+As already said above, Theorem~\ref{thm:BQ} applies to all minimal models of smooth varieties of general type, which is the case most relevant for applications in the Minimal Model Program.
+In Section~\ref{subsect:furtherdirections}, we discuss further potential generalisations of the Miyaoka-Yau inequality and the uniformisation result.

 Extending Theorem~\ref{thm:BQ}, we show that the canonical models of Theorem~\ref{thm:BQ} admit a ``singular uniformisation'' by the unit ball $𝔹^n$.
 More precisely, they can be realised as quotients of $𝔹^n$ by actions of discrete subgroups in $\PSU(1, n)$ that are not necessarily fixed-point free.
 In particular, the geometry of these spaces can be studied using the theory of automorphic forms, cf.\ \cite[Part~II]{Kollar95s}.